AishaEvering/AishaEvering/README.md

-## Experienced Software Engineer transitioning into Machine Learning Engineer
+## Machine Learning Engineer

-I'm an experienced Software Engineer with a strong background in frontend development.
-Currently, I'm transitioning into a Machine Learning Engineer, actively pursuing certifications in machine learning and data analysis.
-My studies encompass Python, Statistics, and Linear Algebra, PyTorch, Tensorflow bolstered by hands-on projects showcased on my portfolio and GitHub profile.
-I'm driven by the goal of becoming a proficient Machine Learning Engineer and contribute my analytical skills and problem-solving mindset to innovative projects.
+My passion lies in Machine Learning.
+With a background in Software Engineering, I specialize in developing applications using a variety of technologies, including Dart, C#, Java, and JavaScript.
+I am proficient in OverReact, an in-house version of React used with Dart, as well as JSON manipulation.

+Currently, I am channeling my energy into all things Data Science.
+I am pursuing certifications and undertaking projects to deepen my expertise in this field.
+I am eager to apply my strong analytical skills and programming expertise in a data-driven role.
+I am seeking an environment that fosters continual learning and offers opportunities to work with cutting-edge technologies.

 *   🌍  I'm based in Chandler, AZ
 *   🖥️  My projects can be found at [My Portfolio](https://aishaeportfolio.com)